Partnership with South Dakota State University Creates Out of This World Exhibit

 The exhibit planning process started in the spring of 2021 with an intense design charrette, a process similar to brainstorming, with the entire disciplinary team of students, faculty, a user, and a client talking through aspects of the design process.

-Using a design-thinking framework over the next 8 weeks the students and team developed ideas, prototyped, and modified them.
+Over the next eight weeks, using a design-thinking framework, the students and team developed ideas, prototyped, and modified the exhibit.
 They focused on creating a habitat that children could explore in a museum setting.

 From those early days, nearly 120 students have touched the project bringing it from concept to completion, including Nick Sieler an SDSU mechanical engineering student who played at the Children’s Museum of South Dakota as a child.